mloughran/em-hiredis/README.md

 It's possible to subscribe to the same channel multiple time and just unsubscribe a single callback using `unsubscribe_proc` or `punsubscribe_proc`.

 ## Developing

-Hacking on em-hiredis is pretty simple, make sure you have Bundler installed:

-    gem install bundler
-    bundle

-In order to run the tests you need to have a local redis server running on port 6379.
-Run all the tests:
+You need bundler and a local redis server running on port 6379 to run the test suite.

     # WARNING: The tests call flushdb on db 9 - this clears all keys!
     bundle exec rake

-To run an individual test:
+Run an individual spec:

     bundle exec rspec spec/redis_commands_spec.rb